 How is a Social Marketing Strategy Different

-A social media marketing strategy documents how a business uses social platforms to achieve specific marketing goals.
-These strategies prioritize speed, feedback, and real-time action, while social media operates quickly, publicly, and enables audience interaction.
+A social media marketing strategy documents how a business uses platforms to achieve marketing goals.
+These strategies prioritize speed, feedback, and real-time content adaptation, since social media moves fast, publicly, and fosters two-way communication with a target audience.

 • Real-time content